- Quick questions

 1. Type of stone

-Since TV mounting involves drilling through stone, it’s important to consider the type of stone so that you can know how to drill them.
-Some stones are too soft and drilling makes them crumble.
+Since TV mounting involves drilling into stone, it’s important to consider the type of stone so that you can know how to drill different densities of rock.

 2. Electricity location